google/gsocguides/pages/student/06-writing_a_proposal.md

 **Title**

 Your title should be short, clear and interesting.
 The job of the title is to convince the reviewer to read your synopsis.
 Do not put your name in the title.
-Many orgs suggest using the name of the project idea or something similar in yoiur title to make it easier to differntiate which project idea your proposal is for.
+Many orgs suggest using the name of the project idea or something similar in your title to make it easier to differentiate which project idea your proposal is for.

 **Synopsis**